-At this point, it was virtually impossible for him to escape the profound darkness of the Catacombs.
+At this point, it was virtually impossible for him to escape the profound darkness of the catacombs.
 His body was not found until 11 years later when a group of cataphiles uncovered it.

 They identified him by the hospital key ring hanging from his belt.
-Aspairt is buried in the Catacombs in the exact same place where he died with a tombstone describing his death.
-Cataphiles and Catacombs folklore tellers say that each November 3rd, Philibert’s ghost haunts the labyrinth of the Catacombs.
+Aspairt is buried in the catacombs in the exact same place where he died with a tombstone describing his death.
+Cataphiles and Catacombs folklore tellers say that each November 3rd, Philibert’s ghost haunts the labyrinth of the catacombs.

-2. Cross-roads with the lower Catacombs
+2. Cross-Roads With the Lower Catacombs

-It is possible to cross from the upper Catacombs to the lower Catacombs via a support ramp.
+It’s possible to cross from the upper Catacombs to the lower Catacombs via a support ramp.
 This is a great example to show you the inner workings of how the underground city was organized.

 1. The Barrel of Passion

 This eerie yet impressive display was made famous in 1897 when an illegal concert was held in the crypt.
-The concert featured 45 musicians and over 100 guests!
-The concert featured Chopin’s Funeral March and the Danse Macabre by Camille Saint-Saens in the middle of the night.
+The concert included 45 musicians and over 100 guests!
+The concert featured Chopin’s “Funeral March” and the “Danse Macabre” by Camille Saint-Saens in the middle of the night.